Dining Table By Mark Lewis – then Design Director at Lewis & Horning (1983-87)

-A theme in Mark’s work is evident in that aspects forming the body of a piece, usually solid hard woods are embraced or contained by steel.
-In this instant, six slabs, four rectangles that make the table legs and two halves of a disk make the table top.
-They are adjoined by black enamelled steel rods and right angled plates that collectively hold the slabs together as much as they hold them apart.
+A theme in Mark’s work is evident in the aspects forming the body of a piece – usually solid hard woods are embraced or contained by steel.
+In this instance, however, six slabs, four rectangles that make the table legs, and two halves of a disk make the table top.
+They are joined by black enamelled steel rods and right angled plates that collectively hold the slabs together as much as they hold them apart.

-Mark’s insight was able to reference an aspect of sexuality and embody it in a passive and calm functional item of furniture, a dining table.
+Mark’s insight was able to reference an aspect of sexuality and embody it in a passive and calm functional item of furniture: a dining table.